DataForWater/IWaVE/README.md

 * Slice these into "interrogation window" for which x- and y-directional velocities must be estimated
 * Analyze advective velocities per interrogation window using the spectral analysis.

+> [!NOTE]
+> The methods behind IWaVE can in principle also resolve the depth of the stream at each window area of interest.
+> This method however, is not yet stable enough for us to release.
+We will work on this in the coming period.

 ## Installation

-To install IWaVE, setup a python (virtual) environment and follow the instructions
+To install IWaVE, set up a python (virtual) environment and follow the instructions
 below:

 For a direct installation of the latest release, please activate your environment if